Why Do Hydrangea Flowers Change Color?

 Because of their size and dense foliage, hydrangeas are treasured as shrubs and border plants.
 They can be used to define boundaries, create a planting “area,” or provide a backdrop for other flowering plants in your landscape.
-These shade-loving big leaf hydrangeas thrive in moist but well-drained soil, preferring morning sun.
-Avoid planting macrophylla hydrangea (mophead and lacecap types) in dry, sunny spots in exposed areas, where cold winds may damage young spring growth.
+These big leaf hydrangeas thrive in moist but well-drained soil, preferring morning sun.
+Avoid planting macrophylla hydrangea (mophead and lacecap types) in dry, with full sun exposed areas, or unprotected areas where extreme cold winds may damage young spring growth.

 Can I Plant Hydrangeas in the Sun?